 Enjoy and let me know what you put in your chopped salad!

-- One heart of romaine lettuce, chopped into 1-inch pieces
+- 1 Heart of romaine lettuce chopped into 1-inch pieces

-- 1 pound of cooked chicken thighs, chopped into 1-inch pieces (if making dinner salad)
+- 1 pound Chicken thighs, cooked chopped into 1-inch pieces

-- For salad dressing, combine, Greek yogurt, olive oil, white wine vinegar, lemon juice, and seasonings in a medium bowl and mix to combine.
+For salad dressing, combine Greek yogurt, olive oil, white wine vinegar, lemon juice, and seasonings in a medium bowl and whisk to combine.